gitlabhq/omnibus-gitlab/doc/development/setup.md

 ### Trigger QA pipeline against deployed instance

 If there is sustained network access to the deployed instance, you can trigger GitLab QA tests against the deployed instance using the [GitLab QA Executor](https://gitlab.com/gitlab-org/quality/gitlab-qa-executor) project.
-It contains CI configuration to run GitLab QA against self-managed GitLab environments with parallelization.
+It contains CI configuration to run GitLab QA against GitLab Self-Managed environments with parallelization.

 ## Run specific chefspec tests